phixo/react-reduckx/README.md

 ## Background

 While developing large-scale React applications, state-management can become messy and hard to follow where it flows.
-Whilst there are many good solutions like: [redux](https://github.com/reduxjs/redux), [react-redux](https://github.com/reduxjs/react-redux) combined with middlewares like [redux-thunk](https://github.com/reduxjs/redux-thunk) and [redux-logger](https://github.com/LogRocket/redux-logger) and so on, your project can become quite large in bundle-size and leaning too much on 3rd party dependencies.
+Whilst there are many good solutions like: [redux](https://github.com/reduxjs/redux), [react-redux](https://github.com/reduxjs/react-redux) combined with middlewares like [redux-thunk](https://github.com/reduxjs/redux-thunk) and [redux-logger](https://github.com/LogRocket/redux-logger) and so on, your project can rely too much on 3rd party dependencies.
 With `react-reduckx` you get the nescessary bits of these dependencies in one small single toolkit!

 ## Usage